kuldeepJadhav/steroids/_posts/android/2013-06-11-loading-png.markdown

 platforms: Android
 ---

-This guide has been moved to AppGyver Academy, find it [here](https://academy.appgyver.com/categories/3-user-interface-and-design/contents/51-using-the-loading-image-on-android).
+This guide has been moved to docs.appgyver.com, find it [here](https://academy.appgyver.com/categories/3-user-interface-and-design/contents/51-using-the-loading-image-on-android).